theuerc/Website/gitpod/docs/configure/workspaces/workspace-lifecycle.md

 ## Workspace Timeouts

-Running workspaces will stop automatically after a period of inactivity.
+Running workspaces stop automatically after a period of inactivity.

 ### Workspace Inactivity

 By default, workspaces stop following 30 minutes without user input (e.g. keystrokes or terminal input commands).
 You can increase the workspace timeout up to a maximum of 24 hours.

-### Editor Disconnect

-Currently, all timeouts are dependent on an active editor connection.
-Closing your Gitpod connected editor or IDE will reduce the workspace timeout to 5 minutes.

-### Extending Timeouts
+### Extend Inactivity Timeouts

+> Free plan users cannot update their default workspace inactivity timeout (see [pricing](https://www.gitpod.io/pricing)).

-Paying users of Gitpod can extend the inactivity timeout of their current workspace using the `gp timeout set` from the [Gitpod CLI](/docs/references/gitpod-cli), which is installed in all gitpod workspaces by default.
-Extending the workspace timeout does not affect the inactivity timeout of other any other workspaces.
+**Current workspace** - You can extend the inactivity timeout of their current workspace using the `gp timeout set` command from the [Gitpod CLI](/docs/references/gitpod-cli) (installed in all gitpod workspaces by default), through the Command Palette in VS Code, or the Backend Control Center in JetBrains Gateway.
+Extending the workspace inactivity timeout only applies to the currently running workspace.

+**Default** - You can set a default workspace inactivity timeout for all new workspaces opened via the [preferences page](https://gitpod.io/preferences).
+The timeout default cannot currently be set by an organization owner.

+### Editor or IDE Disconnect

+All inactivity timeouts are dependent on an active editor or IDE connection.
+Closing your Gitpod connected editor or IDE will reduce the workspace timeout to 5 minutes unless an explicit workspace inactivity timeout is set via user preference, or via the Gitpod CLI.